helenacuesta/intonation-assessment/README.md

 # Intonation Assessment v0

 This is a work in progress.
+The documentation in this readme is now outdated, will be updated in the following weeks.

 Helena Cuesta (helena.cuesta@upf.edu)